 - 3.1) Every effort must be made to limit lameness.
-This includes, but is not limited to, genetic selection, facility design and maintenance. - 3.1.1) Lameness scores of 1 and 2 are acceptable.
+This includes, but is not limited to, genetic selection, facility design, and maintenance. - 3.1.1) Lameness scores of 1 and 2 are acceptable.
 Only 5% or less of the herd may be observed with scores of 3 or greater. - 3.2) The animals' living quarters shall be cleaned by procedures that ensure satisfactory hygiene.
 The surfaces of deep litter beds shall be kept dry and be of good hygienic quality. - 3.3) Every effort must be made to correct floors that could become slippery, with particular attention paid to breeding areas. - 3.4) A fire plan must be established.
 In indoor housing, escape routes to the outdoors must be available from interior pens.
 A method to extinguish the fire (fire extinguisher, water source) must be accessible.
 As fire prevention measures, electrical wiring must be protected from pigs.
-Heat lamps shall be placed in a way that pigs cannot disturb them. - 3.5) If predators pose a risk, every effort must be made to protect pigs from predators through means that are not injurious or lethal to the predator.
+Heat lamps shall be placed in a way that pigs cannot disturb them.

+- 3.5)) If predators pose a risk, every effort must be made to protect pigs from predators through means that are not injurious or lethal to the predator.
 Exclusion of predators should be the primary means of control.
 If predation cannot be resolved in this way, the method of control must be one that causes immediate unconsciousness and death.
 Poisons, leg hold traps or any other method that cause animals to suffer are prohibited.
-Methods of predator control must specifically target the individual animal(s) causing the problem.

-- 3.6) In the event a pig suffers accidental injury on the farm, the animal shall receive immediate individual treatment to minimize pain and suffering, including veterinary treatment, if the farmer cannot provide immediate relief. - 3.7) A safe place must be provided for sick or injured animals to recover, free of competition. - 3.8) If the injury is serious enough for the animal to be euthanized, the animal shall be promptly and humanely euthanized on the farm.
-Acceptable methods include: - 3.8.1) Nursing piglets: (<12 lb): Blunt trauma, anesthetic overdose, CO2 - 3.8.2) Nursery (12-70 lb): gunshot, penetrating captive bolt, anesthetic overdose, CO2 - 3.8.3) Grow/Finish (70-300 lb): gunshot, penetrating captive bolt, anesthetic overdose, CO2 - 3.8.4) Sows, boars: gunshot, penetrating captive bolt, anesthetic overdose, CO2
+Methods of predator control must specifically target the individual animal(s) causing the problem. - 3.6) In the event a pig suffers accidental injury on the farm, the animal shall receive immediate individual treatment to minimize pain and suffering, including veterinary treatment, if the farmer cannot provide immediate relief.
+If it is necessary to relocate a non-ambulatory animal, the animal may be moved onto a conveyance such as a tarp, sled, or cart and that conveyance may be dragged or moved.
+The transport of an animal by a skid loader or tractor bucket is prohibited. - 3.7) A safe place must be provided for sick or injured animals to recover, free of competition. - 3.8) If the injury is serious enough for the animal to be euthanized, the animal shall be promptly and humanely euthanized on the farm.
+Acceptable methods include: - 3.8.1) Nursing piglets: (<12 lb): Non-penetrating captive bolt, anesthetic overdose, or CO2 - 3.8.2) Nursery (12-70 lb): gunshot, penetrating captive bolt, anesthetic overdose, or CO2 - 3.8.3) Grow/Finish (70-300 lb): gunshot, penetrating captive bolt, or anesthetic overdose - 3.8.4) Sows, boars: gunshot, penetrating captive bolt, or anesthetic overdose